qonv/Instruments/README.md

 1st RF tweak to decision trees.
 The following explains why we bootstrap a new elements set for each tree in forest (*bagging*):

-> Hence a natural way to reduce the variance and hence increase the prediction accuracy of a statistical learning
+> Hence a natural way to reduce the variance and hence increase the prediction accuracy of a statistical learning method is to take many training sets from the population, build a separate prediction model using each training set, and average the resulting predictions.

+The 2nd RF tweak over decision trees is to use a subset of the possible variables when trying to find a split variable at each no